Esri/mapbook-ios/README.md

 *Mapbook for iOS* now incorporates the [ArcGIS Runtime Toolkit for iOS](https://github.com/Esri/arcgis-runtime-toolkit-ios) (v100.9 or later) for additional functionality.

+Note that the 100.10.0 release of the ArcGIS Runtime SDK for iOS replaces the installed "fat framework" `ArcGIS.framework` with a new binary framework `ArcGIS.xcframework`.
+It also changes the location of the installed framework file and removes the need for the `strip-frameworks.sh` Build Phase.
+These changes have been incorporated in the lastest release of Mapbook.
+If you do not wish to upgrade to the 100.10.0 release of the SDK, but still wish to use the latest Mapbook release, you will need to remove the `ArcGIS.xcframework` embedded file, re-add the pre-100.10.0 `ArcGIS.framework` and re-add the Build Phase which executed the `strip-frameworks.sh` shell script.
+You will also need to use the 100.9.0 release of the ArcGIS Toolkit for iOS.

 ### Fork the repo
 **Fork** the [Mapbook App](https://github.com/Esri/mapbook-ios/fork) repo.